 VC, Speedinvest, recently released data that shows that they received 1,422 pitch decks in 2019.
 Almost half of those startups were invited for a meeting.
 But after that, it gets really tough.
 Speedinvest has a conversion rate of less than 1% from first meeting to term sheet.

-These slim odds match with my own research that suggests VC commit to just 1 in ever 150 deals they see, for Angel Investors, it’s even less – investing in 1 in every 260 pitch decks they are sent.
+These slim odds match with my own research that suggests VC commit to just 1 in every 150 deals they see.
+For Angel Investors, it’s even less – with them investing in just 1 for every 260 pitch decks they receive.

 The truth is that less than 1% of founders successfully raise investment from VC and Angels combined.

-At Robot Mascot we’ve created a strategy which enables entrepreneurs to beat these odds.
-Our clients are 30x more successful when they follow this strategy.
+At Robot Mascot, we’ve created a strategy which enables entrepreneurs to beat these odds.
+Our clients are 40x more successful when they follow this strategy.